 Master's Programme in Political Science and Management

-Upon successful completion of this course, the student should be able to
+Upon successful completion of this course, the student should:

-describe and assess core aspects and future challenges of European integration and the European Union
+be able to describe and thoroughly assess core aspects and future challenges of European integration and the European Union

-This courses studies in great depth particular aspects of the political system of the European Union and policies and the methodology of European studies.
-Topics may vary from year to year according to current developments in and scholarly discussions on the European Union, but are likely to include the European Union enlargement, external relations and Norway's relationship with the EU.
+This courses studies particular problems and features of the political system of the European Union (EU) and policies and the methodology of European studies.
+Topics may vary from year to year according to current developments in and scholarly discussions on the European Union but are likely to include the growth of differentiation (differentiated integration and disintegration) inside the EU as well as crisis management and resilience vis-à-vis a number of internal (e.g., the euro crisis) and external crises (e.g., Covid-19, the refugee and Ukraine crisis) as well as the development of Norway’s relationship with the EU.

 This course is offered during summer and will be based on lectures, working groups and seminars.
 Students are expected to engage actively.